rcgale/kaldibin/README.md

 # Why `kaldibin`?

 * The idea is for this to be a core interface for accessing Kaldi executables from Python.
-Then a second package (todo) can be created that does things like the `kaldi/egs/wsj/s5/steps/` scripts do
+Then a second package (todo) can be created that does things like the `kaldi/egs/wsj/s5/steps/` scripts do, but in an installable python package.
 * A huge advantage of packaging this material is a versioning system, which will improve backward compatibility of our Kaldi recipes.
 * Working in Python is nicer than bash in a number of ways, with a healthy ecosystem of tools and IDEs and um math operators
 * Much of the piping and rxspecifier/wxspecifier kind of logic can be handled internally, reducing the toolkit-specific learning curve for would-be recipe writers.